Skip to content

 Note

-The +/- button is often referred to as an expando.
+The / button is sometimes referred to as an expando.

 Most panels are also settings.
 Which means that they have a checkbox as their top element, which is always visible, even when the panel is collapsed.
 When you disable this setting, it causes any automation that is controlled through that section of the UI to be bypassed.